booth-algo/RISC-V-T24/docs/personal_statements/james_statement.md

 ![Direct Mapped Memory Addressing](../../images/set_image.png)

 The Direct Mapped Cache required a rewrite of the memroy module.
 From the Harris & Harris textbook, I designed a cacheline and memory addressing for the cache memory and then wrote the dm_cache.sv file with Noam for the direct mapped cache.
+**link commit**

 ![faulty dm_cache implementation](../../images/schematic1.png)

 However, after this initial design, it was spotted in the testing that the clock cycles were misaligned so all the members of the team rewrote the top memory module together for this design and implemented it.
+**commit**
 ![dm_cache implementation](../../images/schematic3.png)

 #### 2-Way Associative Cache
 ![2-Way Memory Addressing](../../images/cache.png)

 As I was designing the cache line and memory addressing for the direct mapped cache.
 I also wrote the code for the two-way associative cache based off an outline Kevin had provided.
 Noam and I finished this code using what we had learned from the direct mapped cache, the lectures and the textbook.
-The implementation of the **Replacement Policy** took time to research and Noam assisted with the syntax and logic behind the code  However, due to time, our final code was never fully implemented and tested.
+The implementation of the **Replacement Policy** took time to research and Noam assisted with the syntax and logic behind the code.
+The code runs successfully passes both the F1 and PDF test benches along with the other 35 testbenches written however, the final implementaion due to time was never implemented in the final product.
+**link to cache branch**
+**link to LRU commmit**

 ![2-Way Asscoiative Cache code](../cache/cache.sv)